 There’s also the huge advantage of being able to use unlimited devices with Surfshark although this is less of an issue if you plan on changing settings via your router rather than on each device individually.

 Instead, the main distinguishing feature between ExpressVPN and Surfshark is the pricing.
 Surfshark is simply a fair bit cheaper than ExpressVPN on all plans other than the rolling monthly contract that we would recommend everyone avoids.
 With two years worth of Surfshark costing just $60 compared to $100 for a year’s worth of ExpressVPN, users save a lot by sticking with Surfshark.
-Even if you only need a year’s worth of a VPN, Surfshark is still cheaper than going for ExpressVPN.
-Combined with generally better speeds and a few extra features like a double
+Even if you only need a year’s worth of a

 - ExpressVPN server list: An overview of supported regions